League City Historic District

 Visit this historic site at 210 N Kansas Ave.

 Railroad Section House

-Now in use as the League City Park District office, this building was once the home of the Railroad Superintendent of the GH&H (Galveston, Houston, & Henderson) Railroad Company.
+Now repurposed as the League City Visitor Center and Soulfreak Railroad Cafe, this building was once the home of the Railroad Station Master of the GH&H (Galveston, Houston, & Henderson) Railroad Company.
 The home was built between 1887 and 1897 and is a beautiful example of Folk Victorian architecture.
-Originally, the home was adjacent to the railroad depot, but the station has since been moved to Dickinson, about six miles away.
-You can visit the 1896 League City Railroad Depot, along with the 1902 Dickinson Railroad Depot, at the Dickinson Railroad Museum.
-The railroad section house resides in League Park, a stone’s throw from the historic railroad.
-The building is not open for tours, as it is a functioning City office building, but visitors can appreciate the architectural details, including the jigsaw trim along the porch and the sunburst design in the gables.
+The historic house resides in League Park, a stone’s throw from the historic railroad that was the first rail line to connect Galveston to the Texas mainland.
+Visitors can appreciate the architectural details, including the jigsaw trim along the porch and the sunburst design in the gables.
 Inside, guests can place their orders at the cafe and enjoy the atmosphere while they shop for souvenirs, browse brochures, or participate in scheduled activities.

-Visit the Railroad Section House at 512 2nd St.
+Visit the new Visitor Center & Cafe at 512 2nd St.

 Historic Homes and Majestic Oaks Tour

 Explore League City's Victorian and Early 20th Century Architecture and Century-Old Oaks